microsoft/PowerToys/README.md

 Our goals for 0.21 release cycle was to focus on stability, localization and quality of life improvements for both the development team and our end users.

-One of the longer term goal items we have made progress on is the Out of Box experience / initial onboarding experience (OOBE) improvements. @Niels9001 created a wicked awesome proof of concept of what the OOBE experience could be.
+One of the longer term goal items we have made progress on is the Out of Box experience / initial onboarding experience (OOBE) improvements.[@Niels9001](https://github.com/niels9001/) created a [wicked awesome proof of concept of what the OOBE experience could be](https://github.com/microsoft/PowerToys/issues/1285#issuecomment-679268558).
 We are pretty stoked about this since it handles one an important item, critical shortcut default adjustments.

 #### New PowerToys utility - Video conference muting:
 Back in the June timeframe, we started prototyping an idea.
 With COVID-19, we're all multi-tasking and trying to make the best of everything and being able to quickly mute while on a conference call is critical regardless of where you are on your computer and what application has focus.